jacargentina/react-mde/readme.md

 - **onChange: (value: string)**: Event handler for the `onChange` event.
 - **selectedTab: "write" | "preview"**: The currently selected tab.
 - **onTabChange: (tab) => void**: Function called when the selected tab changes.
+- **onMaximizedChange: (isMaximized: boolean) => void**: Function called when maximized state changes: allow the component user to customize surrounding CSS for allowing to expand to full screen editing.
-- **classes?: [Object](https://github.com/andrerpena/react-mde/blob/master/src/classes.ts)**: An object containing the following optional properties: *reactMde*, *toolbar*, *preview*, *textArea*, *grip* and *suggestionsDropdown*.
+- **classes?: [Object](https://github.com/jacargentina/react-mde/blob/master/src/classes.ts)**: An object containing the following optional properties: *reactMde*, *toolbar*, *preview*, *textArea*, *grip* and *suggestionsDropdown*.
 This allows for passing class names to each of the inner components of React-mde.
 Classes defined in the *classes* prop follow the specification of [Jed Watson's classNames project](https://github.com/JedWatson/classnames).
 - **commands?: Record<string, Command>**: An object with string properties representing keys, and a Command object as value for each key.
 These are custom commands.
 Commands are explained in more details below.
 - **toolbarCommands?: string[][]**: Array of array of strings, indicating which commands should be displayed.
 Each outer array is a group.
 Example: `[["code", "bold"], ["italic"]]`
 - **generateMarkdownPreview: (markdown: string) => Promise<string | ReactElement>;**: Function that should return a Promise to the generated HTML or a React element for the preview.
 If this `prop` is falsy, then no preview is going to be generated.
 - **getIcon?: (commandName: string) => React.ReactNode }** An optional set of button content options, including an `iconProvider` to allow custom icon rendering. options.
-It is recommended to [inspect the layouts source code](https://github.com/andrerpena/react-mde/tree/master/src/components-layout) to see what options can be passed to each while the documentation is not complete.
+It is recommended to [inspect the layouts source code](https://github.com/jacargentina/react-mde/tree/master/src/components-layout) to see what options can be passed to each while the documentation is not complete.
 - **loadingPreview**: What to display in the preview while it is loading.
 Value can be string, React Element or anything React can render.
 - **readOnly?: boolean**: Flag to render the editor in read-only mode.